MattNolanLab/in_vivo_ephys_openephys/README.md

     ```
 - Batch re-run of analysis

     The pipeline will skip recording that has alreay been processed.
 It will ask you if you want to re-run analysis on them, if you want to force re-run all analysis, you can use the `--force` flag. if you want to automatically skip processed recordings, you can use the `--skip` flag.
+If you have changed some rules and just want to rerun that particular and all subsequent rules that depends on it use the `-R` option with the name of the rule e.g. `-R process_position`

 - If your recordings is too large to fit in memory, you can either use a larger instance or you can create a larger swapfile (recommanded) to be used as a temporary memory space: